John Jacobs (English golfer): Early life

 Jacobs was born in Woodsetts, Yorkshire, the son of Robert "Bob" Jacobs (1880–1934), the professional at Lindrick Golf Club.
 Robert was born in Brancaster, Norfolk, and had become an assistant professional at the nearby Royal West Norfolk Golf Club.
 Robert had been the professional at Lindrick since 1919, having been at Bungay & Waveney Golf Club in Norfolk and Bedford Golf Club before World War I. During the war Robert served in the 24th Battalion Royal Fusiliers, the 2nd Sportsman's Battalion.
 He was badly gassed during the war, never fully recovered and committed suicide in December 1934 when Jacobs was nine years old.
 Jacobs's mother Vivian was the stewardess at Lindrick.
 Robert was replaced at Lindrick by his nephew John Archibald "Jack" Jacobs (1907–1999) who had been his assistant.
 Jack was a useful player who had finished as high as 16th in the 1935 Open Championship and was twice runner-up in the PGA Seniors Championship (1958 and 1959).

 Jacobs joined the Royal Air Force during World War II, although he did not go into active service.
-It was during his period in the RAF that he met his future wife, Rita.
-They were married in early 1949.

-Playing career
+Professional career

 Jacobs turned professional after the end of the war, an assistant to his cousin Jack.
 He was demobilised from the RAF in 1947, taking his first paid position as an assistant at Hallamshire Golf Club, near Sheffield, soon afterwards.
 Jacobs was runner-up in the 1948 Yorkshire Professional Championship at Oakdale.
 After being tied with John Fallon after 36 holes, Jacobs lost the 18-hole playoff by 2 strokes.

 In 1949 Jacobs became the professional at Gezira Sporting Club in Cairo, Egypt.
 He was there until early in 1952 when he left during the early stages of the Egyptian revolution of 1952.
 Jacobs spent the summer of 1951 in England and qualified for the Open Championship for the first time, although he missed the cut.
 Jacobs spent 1952 playing as an unattached professional before becoming the professional at Sandy Lodge Golf Club near Watford later in the year.
 He was at Sandy Lodge until resigning and leaving in early 1964.

 Jacobs had a moderately successful tournament career at home and abroad.
 In 1957 he won the Dunlop South African Professional Match Play Masters and the Dutch Open.
 His win in the South African Professional Match Play was in March, at Houghton Golf Club in Johannesburg.
 Jacobs beat Gary Player 2&1 in the 36-hole final, winning the first prize of £200.
 Jacobs had beaten an in-form Harold Henning in the semi-final.
 In August he won the Dutch Open at Hilversumsche Golf Club near Hilversum, three shots clear of Flory Van Donck.
 Jacobs and Van Donck were level after three rounds but a course-record 67 gave Jacobs the victory.
 Jacobs had a hole-in-one at the 16th hole of his second round.